-Many people don’t realize that the position you sleep in can directly affect reflux symptoms at night.
+Many people don’t realize that the position you sleep in can directly affect your acid reflux symptoms at night.
 Anatomy and gravity play a significant role in heartburn symptom frequency, length, and severity, so learning how to sleep with acid reflux can offer up substantial relief.

+What causes acid reflux and what does it feel like?
 Let’s start with a short anatomy lesson.

 More severe problems, like GERD (gastroesophageal reflux disease)8, come when reflux goes untreated.
 Prolonged acid exposure potentially leads to serious health complications, such as erosive esophagitis, peptic strictures, esophageal ulcerations, Barrett’s esophagus, and in rare cases, esophageal cancer1.

 If reflux occurs when you are standing up, gravity and saliva quickly return the acidic content to your stomach.
 This quick return typically makes your symptoms shorter and minimizes the potential acid damage to the delicate lining of your esophagus that can occur from acid exposure.

 Though episodes may be less frequent on your right when compared to flat on your back, the episodes are much more liquid in nature because your LES is often submerged in the acidic stomach content4.
 When you sleep flat on your right side, your body then must work against gravity to return acid contents to your stomach, making it a much harder and lengthier process.
 This position potentially creates a leaky faucet sensation, releasing stomach acid into the delicate lining of your esophagus.

-While liquid reflux can be very distressing, it can also be dangerous — when you lay flat on your right side; acid tends to linger in your esophagus for much longer3.
+While liquid reflux can be very distressing, it can also be dangerous — when you lie flat on your right side; acid tends to linger in your esophagus for much longer3.
 As stomach acid idles in the esophagus, it continues to cause irritation and inflammation10, which can lead to ulcers, chest pain, bleeding, trouble swallowing, and other serious issues.